benoitkoenig/ghost_scan/readme.md

 GhostScan is a project to scan a document with the best quality possible from a picture

+## Run from scratch

+Don't know where to start?
+Take a look at `run_from_scratch.sh` or execute it.
+That will help you understand the different steps in this project

 ## Installation

 Use `install.sh`

 ## Data generation
 To generate data, you need pdf files and background images.
 You need to manually add pdf files (a4 format for all pages) in the folder data/pdf.
-As for backgrounds and paper textures, you can download them from unsplash.com using respectively `generate_data/download_backgrounds.sh` and `generate_data/download_paper_textures.sh`.
-Once this is done, you can simply run `generate_data/main.sh` and let the script do the rest<br />
+Then, run `generate_data/main.sh` to generate all the data you need<br />
-In case you want to edit blender's files generations, you can check your script with `generate_data/blender/check/main.sh`
+In case you want to edit blender's files generations, you can check your script with `generate_data/blender/check/main.sh`.
+To regenerate blender files without doing all previous steps, run `generate_data/regenerate_data.sh`

 ## Training models